 Mr. Graham’s experience working in all facets of construction, from laborer to senior project manager in both residential and commercial construction gives him the unique ability to opine on broad aspects of a wide range of construction delays and defect cases, from both practical and theoretical perspectives, and field and administrative perspectives.

-New York, Massachusetts, Connecticut, Rhode Island, New Jersey, Pennsylvania, Maine, Vermont, New Hampshire, and Maryland, California.
+New York, Massachusetts, Connecticut, Rhode Island, New Jersey, Pennsylvania, Maine, Vermont, New Hampshire, Delaware and Maryland.

 D.A.
-Doddridge & Associates, Inc. in the Social NetworksFacebook Twitter LinkedIn
+Doddridge & Associates, Inc. in the Social NetworksFacebook LinkedIn

 Please see "Profile", above to read about the professional experience of each of our experts.

 David A. Doddridge- Licensed Construction Supervisor, Certified Walkway Auditor, OSHA Certified, Certified Building Envelope Inspector, ICC Certified, CDW Engineering Certified, InterNACHI Certified, API Certified

 All of the experts at D.A.
 Doddridge and Assoc., Inc. are experienced expert witnesses and have provided litigation support for both plaintiff and defense attorneys.
 We continue to provide expert witness training and education to our experts in order to better serve our clients.

 Mr. Doddridge has been qualified as an expert in Federal court and in New York City, Connecticut and Massachusetts.
 In 2014 Mr. Doddridge was the testifying construction safety expert in a historic verdict in Queens, NY. regarding a construction site fall.
 The jury handed down a verdict of $62,000,000, the largest single-plaintiff verdict ever awarded in the history of Queens, NY.

 Building Envelope Science Institute

 National Society of Professional Engineers